Mahendra Pal Singh (legal scholar): Work on legal education in India

-Singh has laid especial emphasis in making legal education more meaningful to Indian society by making the top law schools more accessible to the students from less privileged background.
-At NUJS, and since, he has been leading an effort called IDIA, or 'Increasing Diversity by Increasing Access', which involves an engagement with school going children from different parts of semi-urban and rural India and to encourage and help them enter the top law schools of the country.
-Towards the same end, he has also been heading a group of academicians, called the Legal Education and Research Society or 'LEARS' as it is popularly referred to.
-He has also been running a school in his village Jitholi for the children of the nearby places.
-Students from NUJS and volunteers from IDIA have often visited and interacted with the kids of this school.
+Singh laid especial emphasis in making legal education more meaningful to Indian society by making the top law schools more accessible to the students from less privileged background.
+At NUJS, and thereafter, he was leading an effort called IDIA, or 'Increasing Diversity by Increasing Access', which involves an engagement with schoolgoing children from different parts of semi-urban and rural India and to encourage and help them enter the top law schools of the country.
+Towards the same end, he also headed a group of academicians, called the Legal Education and Research Society or 'LEARS' as it is popularly referred to.
+He also ran a school in his village Jitholi for the children of the nearby places.
+Students from NUJS and volunteers from IDIA have often visited and interacted with the children of this school.

-Personal life
+Personal life and death

-He is married to Sarla Singh, who herself has been a teacher.
-Their three children are Sandhya, Shailendra and Swati.
+Singh was married to Sarla Singh, who was also a teacher.
+They had three children: Sandhya, Shailendra and Swati.

+Singh died on 7 March 2026, at the age of 85 at his native village, Jitholi in Uttar Pradesh.